Romfos/AutoEndpoints/README.md

 # How to use
 Basic steps:
 1) Create new web api project
-2) Added nuget package fro target database
+2) Added nuget package for target database

 | Database                  | Nuget package                                                                                   |
 |---------------------------|-------------------------------------------------------------------------------------------------|